jdormansteele/BMP280-WeeWX/README.md

   <pre># journalctl -f</pre></li>
   <li>In another terminal, as root, restart weewx.
   <pre># systemctl restart WeeWX</pre></li>
   <li>Observe the logs as WeeWX starts.
 If there is a gross error (a typo usually, or an incorrect path or permission), there will be plenty of error output for you to parse.
-If WeeWX starts normally, you should soon begin to see BMP280 output after a minute or so.
+If WeeWX starts normally, you should begin to see BMP280 output after a minute or so.
 <pre>Apr 17 11:47:41 HAL9000 weewxd.py[799]: BMP280 service: found temperature value of 43.3427734375 °C
 Apr 17 11:47:41 HAL9000 weewxd.py[799]: BMP280 service: found pressure value of 1023.7094612233938 hPa
 Apr 17 11:47:41 HAL9000 weewxd.py[799]: BMP280 service: found altitude value of  -38.23529517151786 meters